-It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of strengthened clinical and independent research; likewise, this must be clearly stated in the project description.
-Moreover, it is a requirement that the application form accounts for how the research area is of limited commercial interest and/or has limited opportunities for external funding (e.g., from research foundations).
+It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of independent green research; likewise, this must be clearly stated in the project description.
+Moreover, it is a requirement that the application form accounts for how the project supports the career development of the growth layer in Danish research environments, e.g. early career researchers.